nottelabs/open-operator-evals/README.md

 [In the main table](#opensource-operators-evals)

 - `Agent Self-Report` The success rate reported by the agent itself across all tasks.
 This reflects the agent's internal confidence in its performance.
-- `LLM Evaluation` The success rate determined by the independent WebVoyager LLM as a judge evaluator, assessing the agent's actions and outputs.
+- `LLM Evaluation` The success rate determined by GPT-4 using WebVoyager's evaluation prompt as a judge evaluator, assessing the agent's actions and outputs.
 This provides an objective measure of task completion.
 - `Time per Task` The average execution time in seconds for the agent to attempt and complete a single task.
 This indicates the efficiency and speed of the agent's operations.
 - `Task Reliability` The percentage of tasks the agent successfully completed at least once across multiple attempts (8 in this benchmark).
 This metric highlights the agent's ability to handle a diverse set of tasks given sufficient retries, indicating system robustness.